JSS95/dawiq/doc/source/user-guide/highlight-widget.rst

 =================================
-How to highlight mandatory widget
+How to highlight mandatory fields
 =================================

 .. currentmodule:: dawiq